 Address: Severndroog Castle Castle Wood, London SE18 3RT

 Shooters Hill Best Viewpoints

-The best Shooter’s Hill viewing points that we could find were:
+The best viewing points that we could find were:

 Condover Crescent, Moordown and Brent Lane

 Several streets in a housing estate also all have fantastic views looking over South London towards the city.
-You can make out Canary Wharf, the Shard and many other iconic buildings of the London Skyline.
+You can see Canary Wharf, the Shard at London Bridge and many other iconic buildings of the London Skyline and Square Mile.

 Shooters Hill A207

 The main thoroughfare in Shooters Hill is a b*tch to cycle up on the way to Severndroog Castle but look back and you’ll see why it is all worth it.
 The local area of Shooters Hill has some good views overall.

 Well, yes and no – Shooters Hill is definitely South London’s highest point, clocking in at 132 metres high above sea level (this would explain all the incredible views mentioned above overlooking the city).

 However, as for being London’s highest viewpoint, it appears that Hampstead Heath just pips it to the post at 134m (North Hill in Highgate comes in third, at 129 metres above sea level).